trumans/treehouse-phrase-hunter-game/README.md

 Game.js (Game class)

 Primary properties:
-- an array of phrases to select from
+- array of phrases to select from
 - current state of the game
-- recently used phrases
+- array of recently used phrases

 Primary methods:
 - Transition display to Phrase/Keyboard display.
 - Transition display to Game Over display.
-- Handle a selected letter and call the appropriate functions to update the display.
+- Handle a user selected letter and call the appropriate functions to update the display.

 ---